erSubhashThapa/100daysofcode/r1-log.md

   <img src="log_imgs/colorsquare_4-2.png"  width="250" />

   The color picker windor should pop up.
 If the dropper is blue it means the color picker is activated.
-Hover over different colors on your screen and click on the color you want to get the infor for the color.
-This also changess the color value for the property you clicked on.
+Hover over different colors on your screen and click on the color you want to get the hex number.
+This also changes the color value for the property you originally clicked on when you clicked the color square.

   <img src="log_imgs/colorpicker_4-2.png"  width="250" />

   ## Design

   I want to model my design after the MyFitnessPal design so it's easy to look back and forth between my app and MyFitnessPal.

   <img src="log_imgs/mfp2_3-31.PNG"  width="250" /> <img src="log_imgs/mfp3_3-31.PNG"  width="250" />